 Hearing Loss: A Common Problem for Older Adults

+Some people may not want to admit they have trouble hearing.
 Hearing problems that are ignored or untreated can get worse.
 If you have a hearing problem, see your doctor.
-Hearing aids, special training, certain medicines, and surgery are some of the treatments that can help.
+Hearing aids, special training, certain medications, and surgery are some of the treatments that can help.

-Signs of Hearing Loss
+Signs of hearing loss

-- Have trouble hearing over the telephone
+- Have trouble understanding what people are saying over the telephone

 - Find it hard to follow conversations when two or more people are talking

 - Often ask people to repeat what they are saying